Managing Global Secondary Indexes in DynamoDB - Amazon DynamoDB

 Note

 During the backfilling phase, some writes of violating items might succeed while others are rejected.
 After backfilling, all writes to items that violate the new index's key schema are rejected.
 We recommend that you run the Violation Detector tool after the backfill phase finishes to detect and resolve any key violations that might have occurred.
-For more information, see Detecting and correcting index key violations.
+For more information, see Detecting and correcting index key violations in DynamoDB.

 While the resource allocation and backfilling phases are in progress, the index is in the CREATING state.
 During this time, DynamoDB performs read operations on the table.
 You are not charged for read operations from the base table to populate the global secondary index.
 However, you are charged for write operations to populate the newly created global secondary index.